 REAL ECONOMIC GROWTH is driven by increasing the number of workers and by raising their productivity.
 The latter is the reason innovation is so important.
 If productivity rises, we increase GDP per capita, which means the standard of living for the average American ought to rise.
+Over the past 50 years, roughly half of the annual growth in real GDP has come from productivity gains and half from increases in the working population.

-That GDP growth should, in turn, propel corporate earnings higher.
+GDP growth should, in turn, propel corporate earnings higher.
 As corporate profits rise, share prices will also tend to climb.
 The two, however, don’t move in lockstep, and there’s a chance that, in future, shares will lag behind economic growth.

 Still, if you’re a stock market investor and hence hoping for higher corporate earnings, you might cheer for greater immigration, while also being concerned about the aging population and the falling birth rate.
 Greater immigration should mean more workers and hence faster economic growth.
-But fewer babies and lots of workers reaching retirement age isn’t so good, because that means fewer workers, and potentially higher taxes to pay for retirees’ Medicare and Social Security benefits.
+But fewer babies and lots of workers reaching retirement age aren’t so good, because that means fewer workers, and potentially higher taxes to pay for retirees’ Medicare and Social Security benefits.

 Next: What Drives Stocks